 Pay Rates for "Supply Program Manager"How much does a Supply Program Manager in the federal government get paid? $74,656.33* *Based on the 2020 average.

-Supply Program Manager was the 194th most popular job in the U.S. Government in 2016, with 811 employed.
-The most common payscale was the general schedule payscale.
+Supply Program Manager was the 150th most popular job in the U.S. Government in 2020, with 1,264 employed.
+The most common payscale was the employees holding incident management positions and appointed and compensated under section 306(b)(1) payscale.

-In 2016, the Office Secretary Health and Human Services hired the most employees titled Supply Program Management, with an average salary of $76,528.
+In 2020, the Federal Emergency Management Agency hired the most employees titled Supply Program Management, with an average salary of $58,640.